BroadSoft forecasts lower current-quarter revenue; shares fall

-Internet communications company BroadSoft Inc forecast current-quarter revenue below analysts' estimates, sending its shares down 24 percent after market.
+Feb 27 Internet communications company BroadSoft Inc (BSFT.O) forecast current-quarter revenue below analysts' estimates, sending its shares down 24 percent after market.

 BroadSoft, which sells software that telecom companies use to provide voice and video services, forecast first-quarter revenue of $37 million to $40 million, while analysts were expecting $43.6 million on average.